 Upholstery foam characteristics are expressed together as Density/Firmness.
 15/30 foam has 1.5 pounds of foam per cubic foot, and it will take 30 pounds of weight to compress the foam 25%.

-Understanding these characteristics will help you select the right foam for your application.
-Check out the different applications and their features on our main upholstery foam page.
-For additional information concerning selection of upholstery foam for your specific application, "Ask the Craftsman" at Gary’s Upholstery.
+Understanding these characteristics will help you select the right product for your application.
+Check out the different applications and their features on this page.
+For additional information concerning product selection for your specific application, "Ask the Craftsman" at Gary’s Upholstery.

 Once you have found the proper foam for your application, please click on the link for pricing and shipping information.

 The Dimensional Shipping Weight is not the actual weight of the product, but a combination of the product's actual weight and dimensional size.
 The transportation carriers have gone to this dimensional weight formula for computing shipping weight, especially on bulky products.
 We do vacuum most foam products down to as small as possible, without damaging the product, but it will still fall under this formula.